akosiorek/akosiorek.github.io/_posts/2018-03-14-what_is_wrong_with_vaes.markdown

 This means that the gradient estimator, derived by differentiating the *IWAE*, points us in a better direction than the gradient of the original *ELBO* would.
 Additionally, as we increase $$K$$, the variance of that gradient estimator shrinks.

-It is great for the generative model, but it turns out to be problematic for the proposal.
+It is great for the generative model, but, as we shown in our recent paper [*Tighter Variational Bounds are Not Necessarily Better*](https://arxiv.org/abs/1802.04537), it turns out to be problematic for the proposal.
 The magnitude of the gradient with respect to proposal parameters goes to zero with increasing $$K$$, and it does so much faster than its variance.

 Let $$\Delta (\phi)$$ be a minibatch estimate of the gradient of an objective function we're optimising (*e.g.* *ELBO*) with respect to $$\phi$$.
 If we define signal-to-noise ratio (SNR) of the parameter update as